 An average Attainment 8 score of 5.5 as well as a Grade 5 in English Language or Literature and a Grade 6 in Maths.
-In addition, a 7 in Chemistry and 6 in 2 other sciences is required if you have taken Triple Science, or an 7 in both Core and Additional Science.
+In addition, a 7 in Chemistry and 6 in 2 other separate sciences is required if you have taken Triple Science, or Grade 7s in Trilogy Combined Science.

 There is a huge difference in the amount of time you will need to devote to your A Level studies compared to GCSE.
 You should spend at least one hour after every lesson consolidating your learning, assessing what you have learnt during that lesson and what you need to review with your teacher next lesson.
 This is in addition to any independent learning, assessed work and practical tasks that will be set.